Rockies vs. Braves Player Props Betting Odds

 McMahon Stats

-- McMahon will look for his eighth straight game with a hit in this matchup.
-During his last 10 games he is batting .289 with four doubles, a triple, a home run, six walks and four RBI.
+- McMahon has recorded a base hit in eight games in a row.
+In his last 10 outings he is hitting .342 with four doubles, a triple, a home run, six walks and four RBI.

 McMahon Recent Games